thiagowfx/thiagowfx.github.io/content/posts/2022-01-03-miniflux-rolling-my-own-rss-reader.md

 showtoc: true
 ---

-This article describes my experience transitioning to, setting up and using the [Miniflux](https://miniflux.app/) RSS reader.
+This article describes my experience transitioning to, setting up and using the [Miniflux](https://miniflux.app/) RSS reader for the first time.

 <!--more-->